-victility surviv Exceeds The organization has an option for after-care when victims/survivors move out of the Standard shelter or housing program.
+Exceeds Standard The organization has an option for after-care when victims/survivors move out of the shelter or housing program.
 Meets Standard The organization has protocols for meeting with each victim/survivor served to assess their unique needs, engage in joint problem-solving, formulate a service/goal plan for supportive action, monitor progress, and adjust plans as needed.
-Does Not Meet The organization provides no case management services or is inconsistent in Standard providing case management services to all victims/survivors served.
-Standard 4 8: Emergency Shelter Staffing The organiza tion staffs its emergency shelter, 24 hours a day and 7 days a week when it is occupied.
-Exceeds The organization has trained staff and/or volunteers on-site, regardless of whether or Standard not the shelter is occupied.
+Does Not Meet Standard The organization provides no case management services or is inconsistent in providing case management services to all victims/survivors served.

+Standard 48: Emergency Shelter Staffing The organization staffs its emergency shelter, 24 hours a day and 7 days a week when it is occupied.
+Exceeds Standard The organization has trained staff and / or volunteers on-site, regardless of whether or not the shelter is occupied.
 Meets Standard The organization has trained staff and/or volunteers on-site at all times when the shelter is occupied.
-Does Not Meet The organization does not document its staffing plan and/or does not have trained Standard staff and/or volunteers on site when the shelter is occupied.
-Standard 4 9: Safe Facilities The organiza tion ensures that the physical setting of any owned or leased facilities are safe from general hazards.
-Exceeds The organization is proactive in its risk management practices identifying and Standard correcting potential hazards.
+Does Not Meet Standard The organization does not document its staffing plan and / or does not have trained staff and / or volunteers on site when the shelter is occupied.
+Standard 49: Safe Facilities The organization ensures that the physical setting of any owned or leased facilities are safe from general hazards.
+Exceeds Standard The organization is proactive in its risk management practices identifying and correcting potential hazards.
 These responsibilities are assigned to particular staff.
 Meets Standard Facilities are safe from general health and safety hazards; for example, appliances, equipment, and furnishings are in good working condition.
 The organization has protocols for identifying and repairing potential hazards in a timely manner.
+Does Not Meet Standard The organization has no protocol and does not assign job responsibilities that address the physical safety of their facilities.
+There is visible evidence of problems such as malfunctioning plumbing, mold, faulty electrical wiring, hazardous equipment, missing smoke detectors, etc. Standard 50: Transparent Guidelines The organization is transparent about all expectations related to program entry, participation, dismissal, and program completion.
+Information about the expectations is easily accessible to service recipients and referral partners.
+Exceeds Standard The organization allows potential participants to visit the facility prior to committing to the program.
+Meets Standard The organization shares all programmatic expectations with victims / survivors to enable their free and informed choice about participating in and leaving the service.
+Expectations are communicated with sufficient notice using the language and format that the victim/survivor can understand.
+Does Not Meet Standard The organization is unreliable, inconsistent, or unpredictable in expressing or enforcing programmatic standards.
+Program components and / or guidelines are communicated without sufficient notice.